1337hero/boldandadventurous.com/_posts/2016/2016-01-31-Installing-A-Composting-Toilet.md

 ---

-We are the official owners of a composting toilet.
+We are the official owners of a [Natures Head Composting Toilet](http://amzn.to/1NtC5ES).
 What’s a composting toilet, and why would we ever do such a thing?
 Simple…

 ## Leveled up Boondocking